garrandall/popular-music-data/tracks/rockin--rollin--ocean-hank-snow.md

 Bring my sweetheart back to me,
 Bring my darling home.

-Ev'ry night I wander down beside the sea,
+Every night I wander down beside the sea,
 Callin' to the wind to blow her back to me;
 Now my arms are empty, since she sailed away,
 Only stars to hear me when I kneel and pray.